Thom polynomials of Morin singularities and the Green-Griffiths-Lang conjecture: Equivariant localisation on

+In this subsection we develop a two step equivariant localisation method on $\tilde{\calx}_{k}$ which is a fibred and stronger version of our iterated residue in \cite{bsz}.
+It is based on the Rossmann equivariant localisation formula, which is an improved version of the Atiyah-Bott/Berline-Vergne localisation for singular varieties sitting in a smooth ambient space.

-In this subsection we sketch the localization procedure developed in \cite{bsz} on $X_{k}$.
-We also refer this later as the Snowman Model, due to the figure in $\S 6$ of \cite{bsz}, which summarizes the process.
+We also refer this later as the Snowman Model, due to the figure in $\S 6$ of \cite{bsz}, which summarises the process.
+We need an important restriction on the parameters to make this method work, namely we assume that $k\le n$ in this section.
+In $\S$\ref{quotient} we defined a partial resolution $\tilde{X}_k \to X_k$, which fibres over the flag manifold $\flag_k(\CC^n)$